Header Banner

-How To: Record High-Quality Audio of Phone Calls on Your Samsung Galaxy Note 2 (No Root Required)
+How to Record High-Quality Audio of Phone Calls on Your Samsung Galaxy Note 2 (No Root Required)

 While the legality of secretly recording phone calls varies in each country, sometimes it's useful to have audio documentation of conversations you have on your Samsung Galaxy Note 2.